Who I am, what AICAP HR is, and why this blueprint exists.

 Most companies in this size range don't have one yet.
 The current demo uses performance + role-family proximity as a proxy - which is why the slate only surfaces Ops candidates, not cross-functional talent.
 Building the ontology is Phase 2 (month 6).
 Options: Lightcast (off-the-shelf), SFIA (global standard), homegrown, or AI-inferred from work artifacts.
 AICAP HR's default recommendation is AI-inferred seeded by self-declaration, audited quarterly.

-Month 0-3: Governance design, audit-log spec, HRIS rationalisation (off spreadsheets into a real platform if not already there).
+Month 0-3: Governance design, audit-log spec, HRIS rationalisation (off spreadsheets into a modern platform if not already there).
 Pilot the review drafter with one business unit (Ops, 40 people).

 Month 3-6: Expand review drafter to all 263 active employees.
 Launch calibration pre-read for FY26 cycle.
 Begin skills ontology selection.